Get insider access

 The SteelSeries Arctis Nova 7P Wireless is the best wireless headset for PS4 that we've tested at this price point.
 While they aren't as comfortable or well-built as the Logitech G PRO X 2 LIGHTSPEED Wireless, they support Bluetooth and multi-device pairing, so you can stay connected with your PS4 and computer or smartphone simultaneously, which is nice if you want to stream music or chat and hear your game audio as well.
 Out of the box, their sound is rich in bass, which helps emphasize sound effects like footsteps.
 That said, if you prefer a different sound, their app has an EQ and presets to fine-tune them to your liking.

-Their boom mic offers a very good overall performance, ensuring your voice sounds clear and easy to understand.
+Their boom mic offers a very good overall performance, keeping your voice sounds clear and easy to understand.
 Their low-latency wireless dongle ensures you don't miss a beat of the action, and the headphones have over 33 hours of continuous battery life to last through long gaming marathons.
 However, it's worth noting that their headband design makes them prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit accordingly.

 See our review